 Because determining whether these products are loans or securities is not a straightforward analysis, the MSRB has encouraged the SEC to provide further guidance on this issue.

 Disclosure is another important aspect of bank loans undertaken by state and local governments.
-Voluntary disclosure of bank loans by state and local governments can provide timely access for bondholders, potential investors and other market participants to key information useful in assessing their current holdings of municipal securities or in evaluating prospective investments in municipal securities.
+When a state or local government voluntarily discloses the existence of a bank loan, it makes available to potential investors and other market participants key information that may be useful in their municipal securities portfolio assessments.

 The MSRB has encouraged state and local governments to disclose bank loan financing information through the MSRB’s Electronic Municipal Market Access (EMMA®) website.

 Read the MSRB’s press release and regulatory notice encouraging state and local governments to disclose bank loan financing information.